 where $t$ is the measure of the set $A$.
-This inequality is an immediate corollary of the Efron-Stein inequality (see, e.g.,~\cite{steele86}).
-On the other hand, the analogue of the KKL bound proved in~\cite{keller09b} holds only for $h$-influences with $h(t) \geq \Ent(t)$.
+This inequality is an immediate corollary of the Efron--Stein inequality (see, e.g., \cite{steele86}),\vadjust{\goodbreak} and the tightness is shown by the standard example of one-sided boxes (considered in Section~\ref{secsubtightness} below).
+On the other hand, the analog of the KKL bound proved in \cite{keller09b} holds only for $h$-influences with $h(t) \geq\Ent(t)$.
 In order to show KKL-type lower bounds for geometric influences, we use the following two results.

-The first result is a dimension-free isoperimetric inequality for the Boltzmann measures. \begin{Lemma}[\cite{barthe04}] Fix $\rho >1$ and let $\mu_\rho$ denote the Boltzmann measure with parameter $\rho$.
-Then there exists a constant $k = k(\rho)>0$ such that for any $n \ge 1$ and any measurable $A \in \mathbb R^n$, we have
+The first result is a dimension-free isoperimetric inequality for the Boltzmann measures. \begin{Lemma}[(\cite{barthe04})] Fix $\rho>1$, and let $\mu_\rho$ denote the Boltzmann measure with parameter $\rho$.
+Then there exists a constant $k = k(\rho)>0$ such that for any $n \ge1$ and any measurable $A \in\mathbb R^n$, we have

 \end{Lemma}